ericpante/bioinfo/3_RADseq_exercises.md

 conda config --add channels conda-forge conda config --set channel_priority strict
 ```
 `ipyrad` should be up and running.

+Now let's set the scene for the analysis.
+1. Set ut a directory called `ipyrad` in your `$HOME`
+2. add a `rawdata` subdirectory
+3. add a `filtered` subdirectory
+4. add an ànalysis`subdirectory
+5. place your scripts at the root of your project directory, called ìpyrad`

 ## Lecture on library types

 We will see in lecture how we can build different library types to get more sequence data from one run.
 Different libraries can have single-end (SE) reads, paired-end (PE) reads, reads with mated-pairs (MP).
 We will also review the different flavors of RAD (eg. sdRAD, ddRAD, etc.).

 ## Getting the raw data through the SRA-toolkit (for information only - please don't run this-)

-Let's set the scene.
-1. Set ut a directory called `ipyrad` in your `$HOME`
-2. add a `rawdata` subdirectory
-3. add a `filtered` subdirectory
-4. add an ànalysis`subdirectory
-5. place your scripts at the root of your project directory, called ìpyrad`

 Let's get the data from SRA using their toolkit.
 Here is the SRA link : https://www.ncbi.nlm.nih.gov/sra.
 Here is the accession number : SRP021469.
 Get the `SRR_Acc_List.txt` to use with the toolkit